Thanaporn09/NS3Net/README.md

-# Non-Stationary Spectral State-Space Networks with Region-Wise Frequency Routing for Robust Fundus Vessel Segmentation.
+# Non-Stationary Spectral State-Space Networks with Region-Wise Frequency Routing for Robust Fundus Vessel Segmentation (MICCAI 2026)

 This is the official PyTorch implementation repository of the Non-Stationary Spectral State-Space Networks with Region-Wise Frequency Routing for Robust Fundus Vessel Segmentation [Ns3Net].